Heiko Gentzel

-Heiko Gentzel (born Erfurt 9 January 1960) is a German politician (SPD).
+Heiko Gentzel (born 9 January 1960 in Erfurt) is a German politician (SPD).

-Between 1990 and 2014 he was a member of the regional parliament (Landtag) of Thuringia, during which period he served at various times both as Vice-president of the parliament and as Chairman of the SPD group in it.
+Between 1990 and 2014 he was a member of the regional parliament (Landtag) of Thuringia, during which period he served at various times both as vice-president of the parliament and as Chairman of the SPD group in it.

 Life

 Early years

 Gentzel was born in Thuringia, which was then in the German Democratic Republic (East Germany).
 His father was a building engineer and his mother was a nurse.